Call for Proposals for our 20th Power of Words Conference

-The window to propose a workshop for the 2025 Power of Words Conference is open from February 1 until April 1, 2025!
+The window to propose a workshop for the 2025 Power of Words Conference is closed.
+We thank everyone for their interest!

 The 2025 Power of Words conference happens October 3-5 at Unity Village in the Kansas City, Missouri metro area (about 35 miles from Kansas City International Airport).